Rakib602/FoodMood/README.md

 ### What is our special Thing !!

+•	This is a Food Selling website.
-You order food by this site.
-You also see your oder in my order tab.
-You also see all the order in manage order tab.
-You also add food menu by using add menu tab.
-You also delete your order and other order also.
-All funciton are working if you want to use it first login in it then you use it.
-Without login you don't use it.
+•	User can see their oder in my order tab.
+•	User can see all the order in manage order tab.
+•	User also add food menu by using add menu tab and also delete user order and other order also.
+•	All funciton are working if user want to use it first login in it then user use it.
+Without login user don't use it.

 # If You Ordered it  , Your get best service from us !!